Testing

 make test-conformance # JSON fixture-driven conformance suite

-make test-all # fmt -> clippy -> test -> integration -> conformanceUnit tests live inside src/ modules under #[cfg(test)] and cover mode state machines, policy evaluation algorithms, storage backends, replay logic, and error handling.
+make test-all # fmt -> clippy -> test -> integration -> conformanceUnit tests live inside src/ modules under #[cfg(test)] and cover mode state machines, policy evaluation algorithms, storage backends (including compaction, legacy-format migration, and crash-recovery paths), replay logic, metrics rendering, the extension registry, JWT auth including remote-JWKS fetch/caching/rotation, the auth resolver chain, and error handling.
 The conformance fixtures in tests/conformance/ define mode lifecycles as JSON files and verify that each mode's happy path and reject paths produce the expected results.

 Integration test suite